jaroslavdusek1/sport-dashboard/README.md

 ```

 ## Frontend Architecture
-The frontend is built with React (TypeScript) and Material UI for styling.
-It provides a dynamic, interactive user interface with the following structure:
 The frontend is built with Next.js (TypeScript) and Material UI for styling.
-It provides a dynamic, interactive user interface with the following structure:
+It provides a dynamic, interactive UI with the following structure:

 - Pages (/pages) – Implements individual views (e.g., Home, Results).
 - Components (/components) – Reusable UI elements like Navbar, Footer, ResultsTable.